-The Enterprise Challenge is an annual business plan contest for new and emerging companies in Yakima and Kittitas Counties.
-We believe it is a great way for our organization and the Kittitas County Chamber of Commerce to celebrate small business and support promising ventures in Central Washington.
-Over 80 entrepreneurs have competed in the contest since its inception and many of them have gone on to start businesses in our communities.
+The Enterprise Challenge is an annual business plan competition for new and emerging companies in Yakima and Kittitas Counties.
+We believe it is a great way for Yakima County Development Association and the Kittitas County Chamber of Commerce to celebrate small business and support promising ventures in Central Washington.
+More than 225 entrepreneurs have competed in the contest since its inception and many of them have gone on to start their businesses in our community.

-- Follow-up help sessions with experts in finance, marketing, law and other business topics
+- Individual help sessions with experts in finance, marketing, law, and other business topics

-- Feedback on plans submitted by at least seven judges who have practical business experience
+- Feedback on plans submitted by judges who have practical business experience

 - Opportunities to network and collaborate with other great entrepreneurs